-In Part 1 of our Website Traffic Blueprint article series, we explained that the key to creating an automated web traffic generation machine is to use an “expertly configured” WordPress website.
+In Part 1 of our Website Traffic Blueprint article series overview, we explained that the key to creating an automated web traffic generation machine is to use an “expertly configured” WordPress website.

-As we also explained, an expertly configured WordPress site is different than a professionally-configured WordPress site.
-An expertly configured WordPress website is a site that is not only driven by the WordPress CMS platform, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the tremendous power, features and functionality of WordPress and the way it integrates with other services, specifically in areas like search engine optimization, external site syndication and reporting.
+As we also explained, an expertly configured WordPress website is not the same thing as a professionally-configured WordPress web site.
+An expertly configured WordPress website is a website or blog that is not only built with the WordPress CMS, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the tremendous power, features and functionality of WordPress and the way it integrates with other services, specifically in areas like SEO, third-party site syndication and analytics.

-(With an expertly configured WordPress blog, all you have to do is publish great content regularly to automatically drive traffic!)
+(With an expertly configured WordPress blog, all you have to do to automatically start driving traffic is add great content on a regular basis!)

-Once your WordPress site has been fully set up and expertly configured, all you need to do to automatically drive web traffic is add content on a regular basis.
+Once your WordPress site has been expertly configured and fully set up, all you then need to do is publish content regularly to drive more web traffic organically.

 As outlined in Part One of this article series, the components of the automated online traffic blueprint are as follows: